 “Don’t forget that Gap’s spring sale starts tomorrow!”

 You’re a bit annoyed, but you remember that you’re actually running low on Tide PODS.
 You take out your phone and add “Tide PODS” to your grocery list.
 Once you have your phone out you see that you have a message from your best friend and you decide to call her back.

 You completely forget about the t-shirt and continue on your way.

 The same exact thing happens millions of times a day (an hour?) on blogs across the world.

 People that are interested in making a purchase come to a page, start to read or engage with the content, get distracted by something not related to the product, and then end up leaving the page without making a purchase.

 Sometimes there’s nothing you can do about it, but oftentimes there is.

 The best thing you can do in these situations is to make it easier for your readers to focus.
 We’ll talk more about this in a bit, but it’s also important to understand when we should use ads.

-Ads are good fit whenever you don’t have a specific offering.
+Ads are a good fit whenever you don’t have a specific offering already on that page.